mongodb/mongo-php-driver/.github/ISSUE_TEMPLATE/bug-report.md

 <!--
 Briefly describe the issue.
 Feel free to cross-reference your report with any other related GitHub or JIRA issues for additional context.
-Before reporting an issue, check that you are using the most recent version of the extension and library.
+Before reporting an issue, check that you are using the most recent version of the driver.
 -->

 ### Environment